Grusinator/MetaDataApi/README.md

 ## Guideline
 Currently you can create a user and connect to different services that offer either Oauth authentication or open Rest Apis.
-If there are some services that you would like me to add is is fairly easy for me, just open an issue with a link to their website, preferably to their developer documentation. as soon as you have authenticated with oauth, the server should fetch a new version of your data
+If there are some services that you would like me to add is is fairly easy for me, just open an issue with a link to their website, preferably to their developer documentation.
+To authenticate a specific provider, go to providers, select the one relevant and click on the Oauth button, from there you have to go though the login flow of that specific provider.

+As soon as you have authenticated with oauth, the server should fetch a new version of your data.
 If you have some data in a zip file of csvs or json files, that can be uploaded as well though the upload page.

 There might still be some bugs around. but feel free to create an issue if you experience problems here: [https://github.com/Grusinator/MetaDataApi/issues][Github Issue Tracking]